Skip to main content

 Example of Bull Bear Power on a TradingView chart

-• Strong Bull Power: Buyers are flexing their muscles, pushing highs well above the moving average
+• Strong Bull Power: Buyers are pushing highs well above the moving average

-• Dominant Bear Power: Sellers are taking charge, pulling lows far below the average
+• Dominant Bear Power: Sellers are pulling lows far below the average

-• Balanced Forces: When both powers are near zero, you might be looking at a market that's about to pick a direction
+• Balanced Forces: Both near zero often means a market about to pick a direction

-What makes this indicator particularly useful is how it pairs with other technical tools.
-For instance, when you combine it with trend strength indicators like ADX, you get a much clearer picture of not just who's winning, but how confident you should be in that winner.
+What makes this useful is how it pairs with other technical tools.
+Pair it with trend strength indicators like ADX and you get a clearer read on not just who's winning, but how much conviction is behind the move.

 Real-World Trading Applications

 Spotting Divergences: This is probably my favorite use case.
-When price makes a new high but Bull Power doesn't follow suit, that's your early warning system telling you the uptrend might be losing steam.
-Same goes for the opposite - if price drops to new lows but Bear Power isn't as strong, sellers might be running out of ammunition.
+When price makes a new high but Bull Power doesn't follow suit, that's an early warning that the uptrend might lose steam.
+Same goes for the opposite — if price drops to new lows but Bear Power isn't as strong, sellers may be running out of gas.

-Confirming Breakouts: Before jumping into a breakout trade, check what Bull Bear Power is telling you.
+Confirming Breakouts: Before jumping into a breakout, check what Bull Bear Power says.
 A legitimate breakout usually comes with strong power readings in the direction of the move.

-Entry and Exit Timing: The zero line crossovers can provide solid entry signals.
-Bull Power crossing above zero often marks good buying opportunities, while Bear Power dropping below zero can signal selling time.
+Entry and Exit Timing: Zero line crossovers can provide solid entry signals.
+Bull Power crossing above zero often marks buying opportunities, while Bear Power dropping below zero can signal selling time.

-The beauty is in how this works alongside momentum oscillators.
-If you're already using tools like the Awesome Oscillator, you'll notice how Bull Bear Power adds another layer of confirmation to your trading decisions.
+The beauty is how this works alongside momentum oscillators.
+If you already use tools like the Awesome Oscillator, you'll notice how Bull Bear Power adds another confirmation layer.

 Setting Up Bull Bear Power with Pineify

-Getting this indicator running on your charts doesn't require a computer science degree.
-Pineify makes the whole process surprisingly straightforward:
+Getting this indicator running on your charts doesn't require coding skills.
+Pineify makes it straightforward:

 Pineify interface screenshot

-The platform comes loaded with pre-built versions of popular indicators, including Bull Bear Power.
-You can customize the moving average period, adjust colors, and even combine it with other indicators - all through a simple point-and-click interface.
+The platform comes with pre-built versions of popular indicators, including Bull Bear Power.
+You can customize the moving average period, adjust colors, and combine it with other indicators through a point-and-click interface.

 1. Navigate to Pineify's indicator library